 1. Name of Firm 2.
 Address (Local) (National Headquarters) 3.
 Telephone No. ()(Local) Telephone No. ()(National Headquarters) 4.
-Primary Representative Manager/Partner-in-Charge Name Title Telephone No No. of Yrs. in Institutional Sales 5.
-Are you a Primary Dealer in U.S. Gove ernment Securities?
-If NO, Is the parent company or its securities? [] YES [] NO subsidiary a Primary Dealer in U.S. Government Please explain your firm's relationsl hip to the Primary Dealer below: 6.
-Are you a Broker instead of Dealer, i.e [] YES [] NO ., you DO NOT own positions of Securities?
-7. What is the net capitalization of your F irm?
-8. What is the date of your Firm's fiscal y vear-end?
-9. pany?
+Primary Representative Manager/Partner-in-Charge Name No. of Yrs. in Institutional Sales 5.
+Are you a Primary Dealer in U.S. Gov vernment Securities? .
+If NO, Is the parent company or its sul Securities?
+Provide proof of certificati [] YES [] NO bsidiary a Primary Dealer in U.S. Government ion.
+Please explain your firm's relationship p to the Primary Dealer below: Please provide proof certification from n the National Association of Securities Dealer.
+6. Are you a Broker instead of Dealer, i.e. [] YES [] NO e., you DO NOT own positions of Securities?
+7. What is the net capitalization of your I Firm?
+8 What is the date of your Firm's fiscal vear-end?

+9. Is your Firm owned by a Holding Company?
 If so, what is its name and net capitalization?
 10. Please provide your Wiring and Delivery Instructions.
 11. Which of the following instruments are offered regularly by your local desk? [] T-Bills [] Treasury Notes/Bonds [] Discount Notes [] NCD's [] Agencies (specify) 12.
 Does your Firm specialize in any of the instruments listed above?
 13. Please identify your comparable government agency clients in the PTSC's geographical area.
 Entity Contact Person Telephone No. Client Since 14.
 What reports, confirmations, and other documentation would PTSC receive?
-Please include sample of research reports or market information that your firm regularly provides to government agency clients.
+Please include samples of research reports or market information that your firm regularly provides to government agency clients.
 15. What precautions are taken by your Firm to protect the interests of the public when dealing with government agencies as investors?
 16. Have you or your Firm been censored, sanctioned or disciplined by a Regulatory State or Federal Agency for improper or fraudulent activities, related to the sale of securities within the past five years? [] YES [] NO 17.
-If yes, please explain 18.
-Please provide your most recent audited financial statements within 120 days of your fiscal year-e 19.
-Please indicate the current licenses of the PTSC representatives: Agent: License or registration:
+If yes, please explain

+18. Please provide your mos t recent audited financial statements within 120 days of your fiscal year-end.
+19. Please indicate the curre nt licenses of the PTSC representatives: Agent: License or registration: